courk/openflexure-microscope/README.md

 ## Developing
 If you want to play with the OpenSCAD files or change the documentation, you should fork the repository.
 You can edit the documentation online in GitLab, or clone the repository if you want to edit the OpenSCAD files.
 NB you'll need to clone the whole repository as the OpenSCAD files are dependent on each other.

+### Release flow
+We use GitLab CI to manage builds and deployment.

+The CI will build STL files that expire after 1 week when:
+* A build is manually triggered from GitLab web
+* A merge request is submitted
+* A merge request is modified
+* A release is tagged

+The CI will deploy the built STL files, and documentation, to [build.openflexure.org](https://build.openflexure.org/) when:
+* A build is manually triggered from GitLab web
+* A release is tagged

+The build server will mark a release as "latest" ([build.openflexure.org/openflexure-microscope/latest](https://build.openflexure.org/openflexure-microscope/latest)) when:
+* A release is tagged, with a semantic version and no suffix.
+For example:
+  * v6.0.0 will replace "latest"
+  * v6.0.1-beta.1 will **not** replace "latest" (pre-release suffix)
+  * v6.1 will **not** replace "latest" (no patch version specified)
+  * 6.0.1a will **not** replace "latest" (non-standard suffix)

+### LFS files

-Also, by default this repository will store images using Git LFS, and is set up not to download these to your computer.
+This repository will store images using Git LFS, and is set up not to download these to your computer.
 This is intended to make life easier for the members of our community who don't have fast internet connections.
 If you want to download these, you can enable it with:
 ```bash
 git lfs install
 git config --local lfs.fetchexclude "/docs/original_images,/design_files"